A portion of my talk from The Wisdom of the Near Death Experience Symposium. Enjoy!

 Now, I don’t recommend that everyone run out and take drugs—these are sacred substances and experiences that require a responsible approach—proper dosage, and skilled mediation.
 And, naturally, I can’t recommend having three near death experiences, either, as happened to yours truly.
 But if you want to realize this spiritual dimension where healing and wholeness are always alive, take my advice and just meditate on it.
 If that doesn’t quite do it, consider a sacred teacher.
 It may really just take one moment of divine clarity to heal a lifetime of pain.

 “Give us one free miracle, and we’ll explain the rest.”

 The book: How to Survive Life (and Death), A Guide To Happiness In This World and Beyond, based on lessons (learned the hard way) by a three time near death survivor is now available everywhere – but ask for it it at your local bookstore.
-How to Get to Heaven (Without Really Dying), due out early 2018, is now available for pre-order from Llewellyn Worldwide!
+How to Get to Heaven (Without Really Dying), is now available from Llewellyn Worldwide!